betagouv/datapass/README.md

 Then you can use this key to configure ssh connection to: `ssh://signup@192.168.56.125:22/home/signup/.rbenv/versions/2.4.2/bin/ruby`

+NB: if you want to run rubocop, you might need to install standardrb `gem install standardrb`.

 ### React dev tools keep disconnecting

 Add the following lines in `/etc/nginx/sites-enabled/signup-front` at the end of the `location /` section :